mukund-kri/sequelize_tutorial/content/docs/conclusion.md

 ---
-weight: 1
+weight: 100
-title: Introduction
+title: Conclusion
 ---

-# About this tutorial
+# Takeaways from this tutorial